vishnupyt/Credit-Card-Fraud-Detection-Using-Face-Recognition/README.md

 # Credit-Card-Fraud-Detection-Using-Face-Recognition

-This is a Credit Card Fraud Detection using Deep Learning and Face Recognition which makes sure extra safety for users when doing online transactions at ATM which functions as a two step verification in the ATM.
+This is a Credit Card Fraud Detection using Face Recognition which makes sure extra safety for users when doing online transactions at ATM which functions as a two step verification in the ATM.

 # Features Added